 Baz Lurhmann calls him a “modern day Mick Jagger” and The Age calls him a “rare and true artist.”

 Brendan Maclean is a performer on a grand scale: Be it his time behind the microphone at triple j, his work in film or his infamous pop songs Brendan has already begun to carve himself an undeniable mark in the entertainment world.
 The ARIA award nominated songwriter from Sydney has been riding a wave of success since the release of his 5th E.P. the chart topping funbang1.
-Brendan’s most recent release “House of Air” scored 700,000 views in one week being reported on at Billboard, “the most controversial and surprising work in years”.
+Brendan’s release of “House of Air” scored 700,000 views in one week being reported on at Billboard, “the most controversial and surprising work in years”.
 The varied strings to his bow make him one extraordinarily unique individual.

 In 2008 his first release Airport People won Song of The Year and in 2010 his EP White Canvas would win him Writer of The Year in the Australian Youth Awards.
 In 2011 Brendan was invited to host B430, a travel show on the music network Channel [V], and found himself popping up on multiple ABC TV shows including The Chaser, Laid and The New Inventors.